Peter Walkenhorst

 Teaching

-Since 2013, Peter has been a Lecturer at the American University of Paris.
-He has been teaching undergraduate and graduate students in both the Department of Economics and the Department for International and Comparative Politics.
+Since 2013, Peter has been lecturing at the American University of Paris.
+He has been teaching undergraduate and graduate students in both the Department of Economics & Management and the Department History & Politics.
 Below is a synapsis of his courses:

 AUP